You probably feel tired and drained after intense physical activity, right? Well, long periods of intense mental activity can wear you out, too.

 The good news is, there’s a lot you can do to ease mental exhaustion.

 Making some lifestyle changes can help you address it at the source, while coping strategies can help you take steps to feel more rested and renewed when facing challenges that cause significant life stress.

 Remove the stressor

-If you’re overwhelmed by your responsibilities at home or work, consider asking for help with tasks or delegating some of your responsibilities to others.
+Feeling overwhelmed by your responsibilities at work?
+Consider asking your supervisor or co-workers for help with tasks or try delegating some of your responsibilities to others.